Anoka-Ramsey Community College

 Subsection i.
 In cases of removal or resignation of officers, a special mid-year election is required.

 Subsection ii.
-This election shall take place no sooner than six (6) days after the resignation or dismissal is effective.
+This election shall take place no sooner than the next meeting or a week after the resignation or dismissal is effective.

 Subsection iv.
 Mid-year elections shall be conducted as fall elections.